quanpham0805/cs246e-notes/Notes/problem_19.md

 - So it really is just a `Book` now
 - Therefore it is `Book::isHeavy` that runs

 Slicing happens even if superclass & subclass are the same size.
+This is a good thing because this behavior is consistent.

 Similarily, if you want to collect your books: